fpventures/playercard/README.md

 ## How It Works

+## What's Included

 You don't care.
 Go hunt some berries.

 But if you do care:

-1. `ro` gem converts your Markdown to JSON API
+1. The [magnificent `ro` gem](https://github.com/ahoward/ro) converts your Markdown to JSON API
-2. GitHub Actions builds it automatically
+2. GitHub Actions deploy it automatically
+3. Static api backend with a zero-dependency html/css/js frontend
-3. Static site displays your achievements, hosted by GitHub for free
+4. Meaning: Résumé website that displays your achievements, hosted on GitHub Pages for free

-## What's Included
+## Getting Started

-* **Working code:** Already functional.
-Don't touch it.
-* **Non-repulsive design:** Clean typography.
-Mobile-ready.
-Hate it?
-Submit a pull request.
-* **Content collections:** /pages/about, /experience, /projects
-* **GitHub Actions:** Automated deployment.
-Push changes and they go live.
+1. Fork this repo via `Use this template → Create new repository`
+2. In your new repo’s `Settings → Pages`, pick your branch (e.g. main) and folder (/), then `Save`.
+3. Visit https://<your-username>.github.io/<your-repo>/ to see your live résumé.

 ## Local Setup

 If you want to see your changes locally before pushing them live, here's how.

-Confused?
-Ask any half-competent AI to explain it to you.

-Still confused?
-Perhaps getting your résumé on the Internet isn't your most pressing problem.

 * **Install Ruby**
     * macOS: It's already there but outdated.
 Use `homebrew` or remain mediocre.